Washington DC converted into garrison city ahead of Biden's inauguration as threat looms large | Law-Order

 No date has been set for Trump’s impeachment trial in the Senate on a single charge that he incited insurrection by urging thousands of his supporters to fight to overturn his loss to Biden, a Democrat.

-The trial of Trump, the only US president to be impeached twice, could start soon after Biden’s inauguration, or in the days to follow.
-If convicted by a two-thirds vote in the politically divided Senate, Trump could be barred, on a simple majority vote, from ever holding public office again.
+The trial of Trump, the only US president to be impeached twice, could start after Biden’s inauguration.
+If convicted by a two-thirds vote in the Senate, Trump could be barred, on a simple majority vote, from ever holding public office again.
+Before he leaves office, however, Trump is expected to grant more than 100 pardons, possibly to key supporters convicted of crimes or facing trials.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)